Degree Administrators

 Student Employment

-The principal duty of a graduate Research Assistant (RA) is to contribute, under supervision, to a program of departmental or interdepartmental research.
-Through project work, the assistant gains increased facility in organizing work, applying new experimental techniques to real problems, and making oral presentations.
-Research Assistantships offer students the chance to participate as junior colleagues of the faculty in ongoing research; this experience frequently influences the choice of thesis topic.
+The principal duty of an RA is to contribute, under supervision, to a program of departmental or interdepartmental research.
+RAs are compensated on the basis of the time devoted to the research activities.
+RAs offer students the chance to participate as junior colleagues of the faculty in ongoing research; this experience frequently influences the choice of thesis topic.

 Hourly Positions